mohitpai/journey-optimizer.en/help/using/action/consent.md

 ---
 # Consent management (beta) {#consent-management}

 Adobe Experience Platform allows you to easily adopt and enforce marketing policies to respect the consent preferences of their customers.
-Consent policies are Defined in Adobe Experience Platform.
+Consent policies are defined in Adobe Experience Platform.
 Refer to [this documentation](https://experienceleague.adobe.com/docs/experience-platform/data-governance/policies/user-guide.html?lang=en#consent-policy).

-In Journey Optimizer, you apply these consent policies to your custom actions.
+In Journey Optimizer, you can apply these consent policies to your custom actions.
 Customers who have not consented to receive email, push or SMS communication will be excluded and will not receive the message.

-In Journey Optimizer, consent can be defined:
+In Journey Optimizer, consent is defined:

-* when configuring a custom action, see this [section](../action/consent.md#consent-custom-action)
+* when **configuring a custom action**, you define a channel and marketing action.
+See this [section](../action/consent.md#consent-custom-action)
-* when adding the custom action in a journey, see this [section](../action/consent.md#consent-journey)
+* when adding the **custom action in a journey**, you define an additional marketing action.
+See this [section](../action/consent.md#consent-journey)

->[!NOTE]
->
+## Important notes {#important-notes}

->All activities used in a journey, other than a Read Segment or a Custom Action, are not taken into account.
+* All activities used in a journey, other than a Read Segment or a Custom Action, are not taken into account.
 Segment qualification is not taken into account, even if it is used to start a journey.

-## Important notes {#important-notes}
+* If you added conditions and other actions after the custom action, the profile will continue the journey even if he was excluded by a consent policy in the custom action.
 * To refresh policies in a custom action positioned in a journey, your journey must have no errors.
-* If you added conditions and other actions after the custom action, the profile will continue the journey even if he was excluded by a consent policy in the custom action.

-There are two types of latency when using consent policies:
+There are two types of latency regaring the use of consent policies:

-* User latency: the delay from the time a profile changes a consent settings to the moment it is applied in Experience Platform.
-Up to 48h.
+* **User latency**: the delay from the time a profile changes a consent settings to the moment it is applied in Experience Platform.
+This can take up to 48h.
-* Consent policy latency: the delay from the time a consent policy is created or updated to the moment it is applied.
-Up to 6 hours
+* **Consent policy latency**: the delay from the time a consent policy is created or updated to the moment it is applied.
+This can take up to 6 hours

 ## Configuring the custom action {#consent-custom-action}